pedscience/pedscience-website/content/en/authors/theresa/_index.md

 # List each interest with a dash
 interests:
 - Digital Health
-- Palliativ Care
+- Palliative Care
 - Participatory Design
-- Ethis in Healthcare
+- Ethics in Healthcare

 education:
   courses: